catherinedevlin/ipython-sql/doc/user-guide/template.md

 %sql duckdb://
 ```

-Now, let's give a simple query template and define some variables where we will apply in the template:
+Now, let's define a simple query template with placeholders, and substitute the placeholders with a couple of variables using variable expansion.

 ```{code-cell} ipython3
 dynamic_limit = 5